geckooooo/absclock/README.md

 * geological time element subunits vary based on the element; determine this representation
 * Rationalize Before Present (BP, prior to 1 Jan 1950 CE) and Before Common Era (BCE, prior to 1 CE).
 1,950-year differential. (possible solution: make it "BP - 1950" formally, which is effectively identical to unmodified BP)
 * Relate to the ISO 8601 time format
-* How to represent the absence of any ages for the Přídolí epoch. (and similar situations.)
-An age of `0` indicates the time before the first age.
 * Specifying timezone? (as arbitrary string appended to the hour or minute?)
 * Consider changing the nanosecond field to "subsecond" with arbitrary precision. or another way to represent picoseconds, microseconds, etc. support
 * Consider ways of representing relative time in absolute format (e.g. "the day before yesterday" computed as absolute time from the current day)